TaylorMade M2 Iron Reviews (2016)

 What are the reviews like?

-The M2 irons have had a fantastic reception since their recent unveiling — they currently have average customer ratings of 5/5 on Amazon (this had to be said), 5/5 (100% recommended) on the TaylorMade website, 5/5 (100% recommended) on the Dick’s Sporting Goods website, 4/5 on Golfsmith and 5/5 on Edwin Watts Golf.
+The M2 irons have had a fantastic reception since their recent unveiling — they currently have average customer ratings of 5/5 on Amazon (this had to be said), 4.6/5 on Global Golf, 5/5 (100% recommended) on the TaylorMade website, 5/5 (100% recommended) on the Dick’s Sporting Goods website, 4/5 on Golfsmith and 5/5 on Edwin Watts Golf.

 The M2 irons have been praised for their amazing distance results more than anything else.
 People have also reported excellent ball speed forgiveness (large sweet spot) and fantastic sound/feel throughout the swing and at impact — part of this is due to the new fluted hosel which I’ll discuss later.
 There isn’t at all much to say in terms of negatives, and I rarely have the chance to say that in my reviews; one thing I can say is that toe/heel mishits don’t tend to do as well in terms of direction and ball speed as shots struck low/high on the face.